mridul037/mridul037/README.md

 **Quote of the hour:**

-AI is a fundamental risk to the existence of human civilization.
+Program building is an entropy-decreasing process, hence inherently metastable.
+Program maintenance is an entropy-increasing process, and even its most skillful execution only delays the subsidence of the system into unfixable obsolescence.

-~ Elon Musk
+~ Fred Brooks
 <pre>

 </pre>